This page outlines requirements for the degree in Politics (BA, Politics). Students can also study this subject as a

-For worksheets earlier than 2011, please see your academic advisor.
+For worksheets for years earlier than 2011, please see your academic advisor.

 The Politics major has a four-tier structure.
 Each tier marks a distinct level of engagement with political concepts, processes, and institutions.
 After acquiring content knowledge and methodological skills at the lower levels, students progress to the upper levels and continue to develop their own perspectives on politics.

 Thirteen courses are required for successful completion of the Politics major.
 Distributions and prerequisites for these courses are outlined in the table below, followed by a list of courses meeting the requirements under each tier of study.
 To see a general list of Politics courses offered, visit the

 Lang Course Finder.
 For updated course listings that meet the requirements below, email

 Students must take one course in three of the following four subfields:*

 U.S. Politics, which focuses on the politics of the United States and the Americas in domestic and global context.